 If you utilize your health insurance to cover services at the Master Center, your treatment will be documented for insurance purposes and will likely be reviewed to determine coverage.
 Only insurance company employees will review it, and they will not share the information with your employer.

 Yes.
 Privacy and confidentiality are critical for patients seeking treatment for drug or alcohol abuse.
 Medical records are protected by HIPAA, but substance use disorder medical records are subject to a higher level of protection, by law, under the Code of Federal Regulations.
 Treatment records cannot be shared unless a patient gives written consent.
 At the Master Center, patient privacy and privacy rights are always a major priority and all addiction counselors, treatment providers, and staff members are trained to keep patient information confidential in accordance with the strict requirements of 42 CFR Part 2 that protects patient privacy for all addiction treatment.
 Among other things, 42 CFR Part 2 imposes serious and strict limitations on when and how legal institutions can gain access to patient records.

 Are services in-person or telehealth?

-Master Center is a growing outpatient treatment program with locations throughout Virginia, including Greater Richmond, Gloucester, and Hampton.
+Master Center is a growing outpatient treatment program with locations throughout Virginia, including Greater Richmond, Chesterfield, Gloucester, and Hampton.
 Currently, Master Center offers both in-person and telehealth options with medical and counseling providers.
 We are actively working on plans to expand to new locations to serve the needs of Virginia and beyond.